jbarnette/rubygems-future/README.md

 default implementation uses `Gem::Installer`, but one could just as easily symlink an unpacked directory or something similar.

+`Gem::Info` is a very light `Gem::Specification` equivalent.
+It contains the minimum amount of information necessary to express dependencies and the like.

 More notes as I think of them.

 ## Things to try